 Developing an app or software through complex traditional coding is a big deal.
 The process is way more massive than it looks and has its own obstacles and pain points.
 Not just the part where the application is coded but everything that comes before and after it has complexities.

-Applications and software have a life cycle of development which is known as ‘Software Development Life Cycle’; also known as the Development process.
-This life cycle follows an array of steps or stages and is a very essential part of any kind of development.
+Applications and software have a life cycle of development which is known as the ‘Software Development Life Cycle’; also known as the Development process.
+This life cycle follows an array of steps or stages and is an essential part of any kind of development.

 The planning stage of SDLC is the initial stage.
 In this, as the name suggests, requirements for the Software or the application are gathered and the specifications are planned carefully.

 Only planning the specifications is NOT enough when it comes to Developing.
 So, in the second stage, these specifications are transformed into a more accurate ‘design plan’, and their functions are defined as well.